 Creating successful innovation in consumer products is clearly difficult.
-According to IRI, less than 25% of new brands in the United States earn $7.5 million in Year One sales, and less than 2% earn $50 million.
+According to IRI, less than 25% of new brands in the United States earn $7.5 million in first-year sales, and less than 2% earn $50 million.
 Overwhelmingly, the big winners tend to be brand extensions, rather than innovative consumer products creating fundamentally new categories.

 And yet new markets are absolutely fundamental to growth in the consumer products industry.
-For most brands, extensions can only go so far before they devolve into a confused morass of SKUs that drive high costs and cannibalization.
+For most brands, extensions can only go so far before they devolve into a confused jumble of SKUs that drive high costs and cannibalization.
 New flavors and assortments are important to growth, but so too is creating the next Febreze or Red Bull.